Microsoft 365 tools that enhance remote and home working

 From the delivery of training videos and presentations to the communication of company-wide announcements, TDM Group has enabled organisations to deliver vital information to employees and clients during lockdown.
 This video-sharing service can also be used in tandem with Live Events to upload content that users can access securely on any device, from anywhere, at any time.

-What do you get if you combine elements of social networking and machine learning with the search capability of the Office 365 suite?
+What do you get if you combine elements of social networking and machine learning with the search capability of the Microsoft 365 suite?
 A comprehensive data visualisation and discovery tool called Delve is the answer.
 This cloud-based service enables users to discover relevant information across integrated Microsoft products by mining content from Microsoft Exchange, OneDrive for Business, SharePoint and Yammer.